 As CTO I am responsible for maintaining the technical vision of our products, but day to day I find myself anywhere from programming in the architecture team to being tea boy.
 I studied computer science at Cambridge and when I’m not reading up on the latest news in distributed systems I’m bolting around country lanes on my road bike!

 I look after the day to day operations of the company as well as planning longer term strategy.
 I studied physics at Oxford and came to Improbable from management consultancy.
 Away from the office I love rock climbing and mountaineering.

-Hey there.
-I’m Aaron and I’m responsible for shaping strategic growth by attracting world-class talent.
-I have a rich history of scaling technology businesses across Europe & America and I’ve enjoyed every minute of it.
-I mostly love disruptive technology, gaming, sports, music and London life!
+I’m responsible for strategically shaping the Improbable culture to ensure we attract and retain world-class talent.
+I act as an enabler for our brilliant people and influence organisational development.
+I have a rich history of scaling technology businesses across the world and I’ve enjoyed every minute of it.
+I’m infatuated with the ambition of our business, but occasionally find time to enjoy gaming, sports, music and London life!

-I take on a wide range of tasks from in house PR and external outreach to getting my hands dirty with some game design.
+As a game designer at Improbable I’m able to help shape and build our creative projects.
 I studied physics and philosophy, before doing an MPhil in philosophy at Cambridge looking at ethical issues in online worlds.
 In my spare time I love playing music, playing games and staking my claim as “best Warlock EU”.

 At Improbable I work on the architecture team.
-I completed my PhD in computer sceince at Cambridge.
+I completed my PhD in computer science at Cambridge.
 My favourite topics over a beer include programming principles, tools, and software engineering practices in general.

 I currently work in the feature team bridging the gap between architecture and art.
 I love the opportunity it gives me to use my background in maths and computer science in tangible ways – a combination of research and creation that is pretty hard to find.